pkuzengqi/Skyformer/README.md

 mkdir lra_processed
 cd ..
 ```
-6.The directory structure would be
+6.The directory structure would be (assuming the root dir is `code`)
 ```
 ./data/lra-processed
 ./data/long-range-arena-main